MoebiusSolutions/moesol-cac-agent-installer/docs/Installing-cac-agent.md

 Prerequisite - Python
 ----------------

-The installation script requires Python.
+The installation script requires Python 3.5+.

 Linux generally comes with Python installed, but ensure that you have `python3`: